 5BR 7 10

 The following principles govern the size of apartment for which a family will qualify.
 Generally, two people are expected to share a bedroom.
-The guidance below explains how CCHA determines unit sizes to be assigned, but each family, not CCHA, decides exactly who shares a bedroom.
+The guidance below explains how HACC determines unit sizes to be assigned, but each family, not HACC, decides exactly who shares a bedroom.
 Units will be so assigned that:

 Children aged two and under will be assigned a bedroom with any other child or a parent, regardless of age or sex.